theminkantoso/Csharp_and_dotNET_summer2021/README.md

   - Entity Framework
   - AutoMapper between ViewModel and Model (ViewModel is kinda like DTO, relating to displaying information, and need to be converted to Model before passing into Repo)
   - Authorization and authentication, including mail confirm link
+  - More details about MVVM, Repository Pattern and UOW, along with Strongly Typed